Wimmics/HOWTO_Virtuoso-Docker/Basic/Loading_data.md

        isql -H localhost -U dba -P $VIRTUOSO-DBA-PWD exec="LOAD import/import-rdf.isql"

 ```
 Note that the second parameter of *ld_dir* command can be a file mask to load multiple files into the same graph (see command documentation [here](https://docs.openlinksw.com/virtuoso/fn_ld_dir/) .
+Also multiple *ld_dir* commands can be in the same script before *rdf_loader_run* call.

 For an incremental update to a graph remove `SPARQL CLEAR GRAPH...` line.